 A: Despite some rumors, this year the Pixel 4a doesn’t have an XL version.
-That means you’ll have to settle for the 5.81-inch screen of the Pixel 4a.
+The Pixel 4a 5G packs a slightly larger 6.2-inch screen, as well as a few other improvements.

 Q: Is there 5G?

-A: The Pixel 4a does not support 5G.
+A: The standard Pixel 4a does not support 5G.
 Its processor, the Snapdragon 730G, is not a 5G chip.
-Google did tease a 5G version of the Pixel 4a coming this fall for $499.
-We’ll update as we hear more.
+If 5G is a must for you, get the Pixel 4a 5G for $499.

 Q: Does the Pixel 4a have a headphone jack?

 A: Yes, the Pixel 4a does have a 3.5mm audio jack.